Beyond COVID-19: 2021 Year in Review – Cases and Legislation of Note

 - Battiston v.
 Microsoft Canada Inc.: The Ontario Court of Appeal overturned a lower court ruling that an employee whose employment had been terminated without cause was entitled to damages in respect of awarded but unvested stock options that were scheduled to vest during the reasonable notice period.
 The Court found that the trial judge had erred in concluding the employee had not received notice regarding the termination provisions of the stock award agreement; rather, it held the employee—who provided online acknowledgments that he read the agreement—was bound by the provisions of the agreement (including the termination provisions), whether he had read them or not and the employer could rely upon those acknowledgements.
 The employee was not to benefit from his own wrong action by acknowledging that he had read the terms when he had, in fact, not read the terms.

 - Meloche v.
 Meloche: The Ontario Court of Appeal allowed the appeal of a motion judge’s decision in which that judge found that divided pension payments assigned to a non-member former spouse should cease upon the former spouse’s death and benefits should not continue to be paid to the estate.
 In overturning this decision, the Court of Appeal found that the legislature has not precluded the possibility that pension payments which are divided at source for family law purposes may continue to the non-member former spouse’s estate for the balance of the member spouse’s life in the event the non-member spouse predeceases the member spouse.
+(Editor’s note: the Supreme Court of Canada denied leave to appeal this decision on April 7, 2022.)

 - Brousseau. v.
 La Cité Collégiale et al.: The Ontario Superior Court of Justice dismissed an employee’s claim against his employer for the breach of a purported verbal agreement regarding the payment of costs to transfer his pensions with previous employers to the employer’s pension plan (including the top up Supplementary Pension Plan), as well as for the negligent misrepresentation of his monthly pension in retirement.
 In dismissing the employee’s claim, the Superior Court placed significant weight on the employee’s expertise in pension issues and his knowledge of specific restrictions against transfers to the Supplementary Pension Plan.